oadultradeepfield/oadultradeepfield/src/content/blog/2025-10-22-it2900-week10/index.md

 pubDate: 2025-10-22
 ---

 The theme of this week’s lecture is about _Courageous Leadership_.
 It is foundational for leaders to be courageous, especially when facing difficult decisions that may involve risks or uncertainties.
 The guest lecturer for this week was Mr. Phillip Yeo.
-He shared his personal experiences and insights on how courage has played a crucial role in his leadership journey, particularly in challenging situations where he had to make tough calls for the greater good. <!--truncate--> If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.
+He shared his personal experiences and insights on how courage has played a crucial role in his leadership journey, particularly in challenging situations where he had to make tough calls for the greater good.
+If you are new, this is a continuation of the [IT2900 Weekly Reflection series](/tags/it2900) where I share my responses to the weekly assignments of this course.

 The previous week’s blog post was titled ["Don’t Answer People’s Questions, Ask Them Back"](/it2900-week9-reflections/) You can take a look if you later find this article interesting.